ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 Now, reset the Windows password.

-Then, run the following put-key command for **every** encrypted database.
+Then run the following put-key command for **every** encrypted database.
 Supply the path of the database folder and the key you just got (using get-key):

 {CODE-BLOCK:bash}
 ./rvn offline-operation put-key <path-to-database-dir> <base64-plaintext-key>
 {CODE-BLOCK/}

 This operation takes the key and protects it with the new Windows user password.
-After doing this for all databases, you can run the server and continue working.
+After doing this for all databases you can run the server and continue working.

 ## Related Articles